 When you are in Clearville, you'll notice that it is more blue-collar than most other communities in America.
 40.22% of Clearville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Clearville is a town of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Clearville who work in management occupations (13.35%), food service (8.21%), and sales jobs (7.63%).

-The rate of college-level education in Clearville is quite a bit lower than the national average among all cities of 21.84%: just 11.81% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Clearville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.81% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Clearville in 2022 was $28,458, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $113,832 for a family of four.
 However, Clearville contains both very wealthy and poor people as well.